-These Chinese Xinjiang Lamb Skewers get their name from the region of China that they originate.
+These Chinese Xinjiang Lamb Skewers get their name from the Xinjiang region of China where they originate.
 These skewers, typically a street food and served in the far north western reaches of the country, alongside the 'Stans'.
 Their geographical heritage goes a long way to explaining their use of meat and spices - the Persian and Turkik influences of lamb and cumin are rich in this region's cuisine.

 Xinjiang Lamb Skewers from the native Uyghur people of China.

 I ate these regularly at a fantastic restaurant in Sydney and became quite addicted to their spiced, slightly numbing taste - sadly, the restaurant is long gone, but it gave me a valuable clue for spotting this type of cuisine.
 Wherever you see grapes hanging from the ceiling of a Chinese restaurant, it's a strong indication that the cuisine belongs to the Uyghur people - an ethnic minority native to the Xinjiang region.
 (The grapes represent their agricultural skills in cultivating fruits and vegetables in a difficult terrain.)
 The hanging grapes also suggest that lamb skewers will be most likely on the menu!

 They're simple to create yourself at home, it's just a case of marinating the meat in the dry spice mix, then grilling them on the bbq.
 Hot coals give the most authentic results, but a gas BBQ is perfectly fine too.

 At most Uyghur restaurants these skewers come threaded on their skewers with whole cubes of lamb fat mixed into the meat.
 This ensures the skewers stay juicy and moist, not to mention giving a burst of crispy lamb fat!
 This may not be to everyone's taste, so don't worry too much if you don't follow this step.
 The flavours from the cumin lamb skewers are a spiced, earthy hit with a lingering chilli heat.